 The Fiscal Officer thought it should be consistent and noted that in a similar situation, the Police would not receive overtime for coming in to fill in on a shift.
 They are based on a 40-hour week.
 The 40-hour week would simplify the matter and then Council could decide what would qualify as hours worked for overtime.
 Porter concurred but deferred to the Street Commissioner, who asked what would count as part of the 40-hour week.
 Porter offered that comp time, vacation time, and sick time would not count for it.
 It would allow the Street Commissioner to utilize ten-hour workdays for certain periods of time.
 Porter thought that the Police model would be the one to follow to equalize the system.
 He added that he liked the provision used by Chagrin Falls that Saturday callouts were time and a half.
-Carroll asked if all Saturday hours would be overtime regardless of the 40 hours worked.
+Carroll asked if all Saturday hours would be overtime regardless of the 40 hours worked rule.
+The committee discussed the use of vacation, sick time, and comp time towards the 40 hours worked.
 Carroll explained the issue from a labor management perspective.